Veraticus/ultimates.guide/content/guides/uwu/_index.md

 * **Rock Buster**: Tankbuster with no cast time dealing heavy physical damage to its target.
 Cleaves.
 This attack is always followed up by a **Mountain Buster**.
-* **Mountain Buster**: Tankbuster with no cast time dealing severe physical damage to it's target.
+* **Mountain Buster**: Tankbuster with no cast time dealing severe physical damage to its target.
 Cleaves.
 * **Weight of the Land**: Ground AoE appearing under random players twice in a row, which then explode.
 When **Woken**, ground AoEs appear three times in a row.
 * **Upheaval**: 3s cast knocking back all players from Titan's position.